alberto-vera/Portfolio/Research/Genetic Algorithms/README.md

 **Genetic Algorithms In Robotics**

-Genetic Algorithms applied in Robotics
+Genetic Algorithms applied in Robotics.
+Development of a system for position control of a robot arm Anthropomorphic minimizing the time and torque applied using Genetic Algorithms

 **Fundamentals**